Guestlogix/back-end-take-home/SUBMISSION.md

 ## Testing the API
 - Go to Postman or your browser and pass in the url: `localhost:3000/api/routes?origin=XXX&destination=YYY`
-- XXX and YYY represent the 'IATA 3' code for your source and destination respectively.
+- XXX and YYY represent the 'IATA 3' code for your origin and destination respectively.
 - A sample test with `http://localhost:3000/api/routes?origin=ABJ&destination=IST` will return:

 {